 Commercial Rights Purchased directly from sellers, but note that not all designers offer this

-Upwork’s well-known for hosting a wide range of freelance artists and designers, from complete newcomers to the industry to highly rated professionals.
-It’s easy to search through the directory of NFT professionals on Upwork, and you can see their key attributes right away in the search results.
+Upwork is well-known for hosting many freelance artists and designers, from complete newcomers to highly rated professionals.
+It’s easy to search through Upwork’s directory of NFT professionals, and you can immediately see their key attributes in the search results.

-The only problem with Upwork is that the UI is pretty clunky and outdated.
+The only problem with Upwork is that the UI is clunky and outdated.
 The design makes it look like you can click on the skills listed for each freelancer, but you can’t.
-This is a big letdown if you want to filter your search by specific art styles.
+While I don’t think this detracts too much from the service’s overall utility, this is still a big letdown if you want to filter your search by specific art styles.

 Features

-• Access detailed profiles and portfolios.
+• Detailed profiles and portfolios.
 Upwork profiles include information about each NFT designer, including their rate, formal education, work experience, and other similar projects they’ve worked on.
 You can also view recent client feedback to see what they’re like to work with.

-• Under Upwork’s standard contract, all intellectual property rights are transferred to you upon payment.
-You also get the right to distribute your design as standard, which is super useful if you want to release multiple NFTs.
+• Intellectual property rights.
+Intellectual property rights are automatically transferred to you upon payment.
+You also get the right to distribute your design as standard – a must-have if you want to release multiple NFTs.

-• Your money is safe on Upwork since payments aren’t released until buyers approve the submitted work.
-If you request a refund for a job that was recently completed, you’ll usually receive the funds within 5 business days.
+• Secure payments.
+Payments aren’t released until buyers approve the submitted work.
+If you request a refund for a recently completed job, you’ll usually receive the funds within 5 business days.

-Read our expert Upwork review for more details.
+Read my in-depth Upwork review for more details.

 Ownership Rights Yes, automatically granted upon payment